Dubfire

 Dubfire Las Vegas — FAQ

-How do I see Dubfire for free in Las Vegas?
+Can I request guest-list entry for Dubfire in Las Vegas?

 Where does Dubfire perform in Vegas?

 Dubfire holds a headliner residency at Hakkasan and OMNIA Nightclub in Las Vegas.
-They typically perform on Select dates.
-Check the venue event calendar for upcoming show dates.
+They typically perform on Select dates, with each date announced 2-4 weeks in advance.
+Check the venue event calendar for upcoming show dates, or sign up for the NoCoverVegas guest list to receive direct text alerts whenever a new Dubfire date is confirmed.

 How much does it cost to see Dubfire in Las Vegas?

 $40-75 — FREE with NoCoverVegas guest list.
-However, through NoCoverVegas, you can get on the guest list for free — saving $40-75 per person.
-Bottle service and VIP tables are also available starting at Starting at $750 for standard tables (Ling Ling Lounge), $1,500 regular nights / $2,500 Saturdays for 6-person main room groups; prime stage tables $3,000–$6,000.
-Tax (8%) and gratuity (20%) additional. for groups who want a premium experience.
+NoCoverVegas accepts guest-list requests for eligible Dubfire dates at Hakkasan, but admission and cover terms require host confirmation.
+Bottle service and VIP tables may also be available starting at Starting at $750 for standard tables (Ling Ling Lounge), $1,500 regular nights / $2,500 Saturdays for 6-person main room groups; prime stage tables $3,000–$6,000.
+Tax (8%) and gratuity (20%) additional..

 What should I wear to a Dubfire show in Las Vegas?